 The backup copy process is job-driven.
 When you create a backup copy job, you define what backup file you want to copy, the target repository for storing the copy, retention policy and other settings for the copying process.
 The backup copy job supports the GFS retention scheme, allowing you to design a long-term archiving plan.

 This section describes only basic steps that you must take to create a backup copy job.
-To get a detailed description of all backup copy job settings, see the Working with Backup Copy Jobs section in Veeam Backup & Replication User Guide at: https://www.veeam.com/documentation-guides-datasheets.html.
+To get a detailed description of all backup copy job settings, see the Creating Backup Copy Jobs section in the Veeam Backup & Replication User Guide.

 To create a backup copy job:

-- On the Home tab, click Backup Copy and select VMware or Hyper-V.
+- On the Home tab, click Backup Copy and select Virtual machine > VMware vSphere or Virtual machine > Microsoft Hyper-V.

 - At the Job step of the wizard, specify a name and description for the backup copy job.